 You can use your banking institution to send money to Malaysia.
-The recipient must have a bank account that they have access to in Malaysia to collect the money.
-Transfers can take between 2 - 10 days.
+The recipient must have a bank account that they can access in Malaysia to collect the money.
+Transfers can take between two to ten days.
 Your financial institution will generally charge a fee for this service.

 - Citibank Global Transfers.
 You can send money to a Citibank account in Malaysia from your Citibank bank account in Australia for free.
 The funds transfer is instant.
 The money is available as soon as you send it.

 There are a number of non-bank companies you can use to send money to Malaysia.

 - Western Union.
 Send money online or in person at a Western Union outlet and it can be available in a matter in minutes.

 - Travelex.
 Send money to a Malaysian bank account using Travelex international payments.
 The minimum transfer amount is $500 and a small flat fee is charged for the service.

 - PayPal.
 PayPal also has an overseas transfer service if you want to send money to Malaysia.
 It’s free to sign up for a PayPal account.
 The recipient will need to link their bank account to their PayPal account to get the money.

 How to compare your options when transferring your money to Malaysia

 If this is the first time you’re sending money to Malaysia, you should know the following when you compare quotes from different money transfer companies: